thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/create-clear-alarms-with-details.md

 ## Use case

 This tutorial is based on the [create & clear alarms](/docs/user-guide/rule-engine-2-0/tutorials/create-clear-alarms/#use-case) tutorial and it's use case.
-We will reuse the rule chain from the above-mentioned tutorial and will configure the Alarm Details function in the Create and Clear Alarm nodes.
+We will reuse the rule chains from the above-mentioned tutorial and will configure the Alarm Details function in the Create and Clear Alarm nodes.
 Let's assume your device is using DHT22 sensor to collect and push temperature readings to ThingsBoard.
 DHT22 sensor is good for -40 to 80°C temperature readings.
 We want generate Alarms if temperature is out of good range.